ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 **artipacked**

+The vulnerability is that using ``actions/checkout`` in GitHub Actions can store repository credentials in ``.git/config``, which may be unintentionally exposed through artifacts or workflow steps.

+Fixing is important because leaked credentials could grant attackers unauthorized access to your repositories, which can allow them push malicious code, among other things.
+See `artipacked audit rule`_ for more information.

 .. tab-set::

-  .. tab-item:: Before
+  .. tab-item:: Potential risk

     .. code:: yaml

       steps:

-      - name: "Checkout project"
+      - name: "Checkout project" # actions/checkout persists git credentials by default.
         uses: actions/checkout@11bd71901bbe5b1630ceea73d27597364c9af683 # v4.2.2

-  .. tab-item:: After
+  .. tab-item:: Remediation

     .. code:: yaml